-- 1.1 This log book is a record of competence achieved, and its main purpose is to document the trainees' attainment of the required competence for a specialist in obstetrics and gynaecology. - 1.2 Trainees are required to complete the skill targets in the various modules of the log book up to the level appropriate to their stage of training. - 1.3 Trainers should certify specified areas of competence of the trainees as they are attained. - 1.4 This log book is a record of experience, and its main purpose is to document the trainee's involvement in clinical and other activities required for training. - 1.5 Trainees are required to record the various activities and experiences as stipulated and to make detailed reports on 10 obstetric and 10 gynaecological cases, which are unusual or complicated. - 1.6 The following serves as guidelines for the minimum amount of logged experience for 6 years of specialist training (logged as chief surgeon);
+- 1.1 This log book is a record of competence achieved, and its main purpose is to document the trainees' attainment of the required competence for a specialist in obstetrics and gynaecology. - 1.2 Trainees are required to complete the skill targets in the various modules of the log book up to the level appropriate to their stage of training. - 1.3 Trainers should certify specified areas of competence of the trainees as they are attained. - 1.4 This log book is a record of experience, and its main purpose is to document the trainee's involvement in clinical and other activities required for training. - 1.5 Trainees are required to record the various activities and experiences as stipulated and to make detailed reports on 5 obstetric and 5 gynaecological cases, focusing on the critical appraisal and review of the management. - 1.6 The following serves as guidelines for the minimum amount of logged experience for 6 years of specialist training (logged as chief surgeon);

-Procedure Number Caesarean section 100 Operative vaginal deliveries (including a minimum of 10 forceps delivery amongst the 100 operative deliveries) 100 Major abdominal surgical procedures 60 Laparoscopic procedures which must include more than 40 cases in level 2 or above (as defined by the College) 50 Major vaginal surgical procedures 10 Evacuation of uterus/termination of pregnancy 50 Hysteroscopy and/or dilatation & curettage (at least 1/3 should be hysteroscopic examinations or procedures) 100 Colposcopic examinations with or without related procedures.
-(The trainee must perform at least 50 examinations where there is pathology of the lower genital tract) 100
+Procedure Number Caesarean section 100 Operative vaginal deliveries (including a minimum of 10 forceps delivery amongst the 50 operative deliveries) 50 Major abdominal surgical procedures 60 Laparoscopic procedures which must include at least 3 types and at least 10 cases in level 3 or above (as defined by the College) 30 Major vaginal surgical procedures 10 Evacuation of uterus (with at least 5 with cervical dilatation) 20 Hysteroscopy (at least 25 should be operative hysteroscopy and at least 5 with cervical dilatation) 50 Colposcopy (at least 10 examinations where there is high grade lesion) 50